-How to Find - Seniors Help: Income Programs, Home Care, Housing and Transportation
+How to Find - Seniors Help: Income, Housing, Home Care, Home Help, Meals, Transportation etc.

-* Income supports and pension programs: see here
+Income supports and pensions: see separate record here

-* Low-Income Seniors Property Tax Rebate/Reduction & Deferral: Burlington, Oakville, Halton Hills
+Low-Income Seniors Property Tax Reduction/Deferral: Burlington, Oakville, Milton, Halton Hills

-* Income tax clinics (low income only): see here
+Income tax clinics (for people with low income only): see separate record here

-* Powers of Attorney and wills: see 'How to Find Legal Help' here
+Legal help, Powers of Attorney and wills:, see separate record here